Jack Davis (playwright): No Sugar

-Davis’ play No Sugar was first published in 1986 and achieved great acclaim; receiving the Australian writers Guild Award (AWGIE) for best stage play, the year it was published.
+Davis' play No Sugar was first published in 1986 and achieved great acclaim; receiving the Australian writers Guild Award (AWGIE) for best stage play, the year it was published.
 The play was set in the 1930s during the Great Depression and tells the story of an Aboriginal family that is removed from their home and forced to work on the Moore River Native Settlement.
-An article by the Sydney Morning Herald writes that the play is a rejection of white assimilation and the degradation of Aboriginal lives and culture.
+An article by The Sydney Morning Herald writes that the play is a rejection of white assimilation and the degradation of Aboriginal lives and culture.
 The Play includes many references of the Nyoongah language.
 Academics such as Bob Hodge consider this an attempt to validate the importance of Aboriginal culture, while also communicating the feelings of isolation when people cannot understand their own language and cultural customs.

 A production of the play directed by Bob Maza was performed at the Black Theatre Arts and Culture Centre in Redfern in 1994.

 No Sugar is currently in the Victorian High School Syllabus for students who are in the English as an Additional Language (EAL) course for the Higher School Certificate (HSC).
-However, as mentioned in the Sydney Morning Herald, there is debate over whether the themes and inclusion of the Nyoongah language are too complex for students who are trying to learn the fundamentals of the English.
+However, as mentioned in the The Sydney Morning Herald, there is debate over whether the themes and inclusion of the Nyoongah language are too complex for students who are trying to learn the fundamentals of the English.

 Barungin

-Davis’ play Barungin was published in 1989 and translates to "Smell the Wind" in the Nyoongah language.
+Davis' play Barungin was published in 1989 and translates to "Smell the Wind" in the Nyoongah language.
 The play focuses on the high incarceration rate of Aboriginal people and the large number of deaths of Aboriginal in custody.
 During the year the play was published, Aboriginal Australians accounted to ten percent of the national average of people in jail.
 The play is set in Western Australia, where the incarceration rate of Aboriginal people was 35%.

+Recognition and awards

+Davis' work and contributions were recognised by the Order of the British Empire (BEM) in 1976, the Order of Australia Award in 1985 and two honorary doctorates from the University of Western Australia and Murdoch University.

+In 1980, he received the FAW Patricia Weickhardt Award to an Aboriginal Writer.

+Academic Adam Shoemaker, who has covered much of Davis' work and Aboriginal Australian literature, has said that he was one of "Australia's most influential Aboriginal authors".

+His plays were recognised internationally and were performed in Canada and England.

+His work has been included in many Australian school syllabuses for children to read and discuss.

 Themes and analysis

 Aboriginality and Aboriginalism

-Academics refer to the concepts Aboriginality and Aboriginalism when analysing Davis’ work.
+Academics refer to the concepts Aboriginality and Aboriginalism when analysing Davis' work.
 According to academics, Davis's work encapsulates these themes by constructing Western thought in his work and using the Nyoongah native language as a form of Aboriginal empowerment.